-Mikkel Vestergaard is the CEO and owner of Vestergaard, a family owned, global health company dedicated to improving the health of vulnerable people, especially those who live in developing countries.
+Mikkel Vestergaard is the CEO and owner of Vestergaard, a family owned global health company dedicated to improving the health of vulnerable people, especially those who live in developing countries.
 Mikkel is known internationally as a visionary leader who is willing to challenge the status quo and take risks when necessary to produce innovative solutions.
 He has structured the company around a humanitarian entrepreneurship business model where doing good is good business.
 This approach supports achievement of the United Nations Sustainable Development Goals (SDGs).

-Vestergaard is the largest global producer of long-lasting insecticidal bed nets.
-More than one billion people have benefited from PermaNet® bed nets, which have contributed to the reduction in deaths from malaria by more than one third over the past decade.
-Vestergaard also produces the award-winning LifeStraw® water filter which was named “One of Ten Things that Will Change the Way we Live” by Forbes magazine.
+Vestergaard’s game-changing solutions contribute to a healthier, more sustainable planet by fighting diseases including malaria, HIV/AIDS, diarrheal disease and neglected tropical diseases.
+Additional company initiatives work to decrease hunger and malnutrition by enhancing food security.
+Vestergaard’s public health company is the largest global producer of long-lasting insecticidal bed nets.
+More than 1.5 billion people have benefited from PermaNet® bed nets, which have contributed to the reduction in deaths from malaria by more than one third over the past decade.
+Vestergaard’s water company produces the award-winning LifeStraw® water filter which was named “Best Invention of the Year” by Time magazine.

 Mikkel lives in Lausanne, Switzerland where Vestergaard is headquartered.